nickyiliwang0000/h/css/flexbox.md

 ### `flex-basis`
 The value of this property is the ideal size of the element.
 It can be declared in pixels or percentage.
 As you've seen, once items are placed in a flexbox, their dimensions can change.

-Go to your file or [our CodePen](https://codepen.io/zkdan/pen/OaKQjx) and add the rule `flex-basis:100px;` to `.flexItem:last-child`.
+Go to your file or [our CodePen](https://codepen.io/zkdan/pen/OaKQjx) and add the rule `flex-basis: 100px;` to `.flexItem:last-child`.
 See how it got up to 100px if there is space for it to do so?

 [This article](http://gedd.ski/post/the-difference-between-width-and-flex-basis/) does a great job explaining the difference between `width` and `flex-basis`.